Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Static equilibrium of charged particles outside the black hole

 \subsection{More discussion on the expansion}

-\qquad To more clearly show the anomalous situation of $\gamma$ in the second-order expansion, we will discuss the two sets of metric functions and their corresponding potential functions above (\meqref{case1} and \meqref{case2}), and then plot $\gamma$ as a function of $M$.
+To more clearly show the anomalous behavior of $\gamma$ in the second-order expansion, we will discuss these two sets of metric functions and their corresponding potential functions above (\meqref{case1} and \meqref{case2}), and then plot $\gamma$ as a function of $M$ in Figure \ref{gp}.